top of page

 Introduction

 If you've ever been to a mall, you've likely seen someone walking around with a furrowed brow and an intense look of concentration.
 This person might be wearing sunglasses to disguise their eyes from others and possibly muttering under their breath.
-That's because they're not just there to shop: they're on the hunt for the perfect item at their favorite store.
+That's because they're not just there to shop but hunt for the perfect item at their favourite store.
+Yep, they are on a mission!

 retail-therapy-and-overspending